webeks/octobercms-imageking/README.md

 It is very likely that there will be bugs with some specific html markup.
 If you encounter such a bug, please report it.

 ##Future plans
-* <strike>only generate new image if it doesnt exist in temporary folder already</strike>
+* <strike>only generate new image if it doesnt exist in temporary folder already</strike> - v1.1.0
-* special button under settings allowing to purge temporary folder
+* <strike>special button under settings allowing to purge temporary folder</strike> - v1.1.2
 * generation of appropriate HTML on blog post save instead on client request
 * special button under settings allowing to regenerate all HMTL from blog posts